spl0k/supysonic/docs/setup/configuration.rst

 --------------------

-This section allow defining API keys to enable Last.FM integration in *Supysonic*.
+This section allow defining API keys to enable Last.FM integration in Supysonic.
 Currently it is only used to *scrobble* played tracks and update the *now playing* information.

 See https://www.last.fm/api to obtain such keys.

-Once keys are set, users have to link their account by visiting their profile page on *Supysonic*'s administrative UI.
+Once keys are set, users have to link their account by visiting their profile page on Supysonic's administrative UI.

 ``api_key``
    Last.FM API key